-Laurie Lipper is Co-Founder of Kids Impact Initiative, a nonprofit started in 2017 to improve the lives of the nation’s 74 million children.
-After more than three decades as an advocacy organization executive, Ms. Lipper created Kids Impact to increase the efficacy of the child advocacy field as a whole.
+Laurie Lipper is Co-Founder of Kids Impact Initiative, a nonprofit started in 2017 to improve the lives of the nation’s 73 million children.
+After more than three decades as an advocacy organization executive, Ms. Lipper created Kids Impact Initiative to develop and promote next-generation strategies that support and strengthen the child advocacy field as a whole.
 Kids Impact analyzes advocacy trends and lessons across a broad range of issues, advancing new ways to support effective efforts already underway and strengthen accountability and advocacy for children.

 In 1993, Ms. Lipper founded and then served until 2015 as Co-President of The Children’s Partnership, a national, nonprofit organization that advocates for the interests of America’s children and families—especially those at risk of being left behind.
 Its primary mission is to ensure that all children have the resources and the opportunities they need to grow up healthy and to lead productive lives.

 Her work at The Children’s Partnership has been recognized for its leadership and foresight, especially in the area of children and digital media.
-She co-authored the first comprehensive report on how digital society impacts children in 1994, followed by co-authoring an award-winning, first-of-its-kind parenting resource for the information age.
-In the following years, she co-authored multiple publications about children and the digital society, led the development of the first website focused on creating content for low-income Americans, and managed multiple successful advocacy campaigns.
+In 1994, she co-authored the first comprehensive report on how digital society impacts children, followed an award-winning, first-of-its-kind parenting resource for the information age.
+In the following years, she co-authored multiple publications about children and the digital society, led the development of the first website focused on creating content for low-income Americans, and managed multiple advocacy campaigns resulting in successful policy and practice changes to benefit children and parents.

 Previously, she was Deputy Campaign Manager for a California campaign reform initiative, Proposition 68, and Marketing Director of Hands Across America, a one-of-a-kind mega-event that raised awareness and funds to alleviate hunger and homelessness.
 She served as Executive Director of The Nation Institute, a New York-based organization that promotes civil liberties and debate on foreign and domestic policy.